jrisi256/scripts/python/setup_python.md

 cd Python-${VERSION}
 ```

 Third, you configure, make, and then install.
 If you want to install into a different location, change the `--prefix` argument.
+For example, you could do `--prefix=$HOME`.
 If you are curious about the full range of options available to configure, you can run `./configure --help`.

 ```bash
 ./configure --prefix=/opt/Python/${VERSION}